InseadDataAnalytics/BuildGenAIprodandBiz/README.md

 We will be adding more over time (as you will notice).

-You may encounter warning pop-up windows - click **ok**
+You may encounter warning pop-up windows - click **ok** or **execute** to continue.

 ![Alt text ](./img/warningnotebook.png)

-When a notebook is correctly imported in your personal collab, you have to first import your "secrets"
+When a notebook is correctly imported in your personal collab, you have to first import your __secrets__ credentials.

 - Add your secrets (Key and organization imported form OpenAI **sk-XXX** and **org-xxxxxx**) in the left panel in Google Collab

 ![Alt text](./img/secrets.png)
-Create the variable secrets one at a time:
+Create a variable secret one at a time:

 - Copy/paste this name: ````OPENAI_API_KEY````
-- Copy paste your sk-key inside the right input
+- Copy paste your sk-key inside the right input named value
 - Click on the left blue button to render the secret available in your notebook

-> Next, if needed (you do **not** need to do this for the course), you can also add "secret" for an organization:
+> Next, if needed (you do **not** need to do this for the course), you can also add a __secret__ key and value for an organization:

 - Copy/paste this name: ````OPENAI_ORGANIZATION````
-- Copy paste your org-key inside the right input
+- Copy paste your org-key inside the right input input named value
 - Click on left blue button to render the secret available in your notebook

 </br>